Home

 8. The amino acids taurine and tyrosine.

 These dietary supplements can have a significant impact on mood and brain function, and protect people with bipolar disorder from early death due to heart attack, stroke and diabetes.
-(Bipolar disorder is tied to dramatically elevated risk of early death from from these diseases.)
+(Bipolar disorder is tied to dramatically elevated risk of early death from these diseases.)

 Omega 3 Fatty Acids, for example, have great potential as mood stabilizers and natural antidepressants.
 These fatty acids are found in food sources such as cold water fish.
 Extracted forms of Omega 3 Fatty acid are available in capsule supplements.
-Regardless of how the Omega 3 Fatty Acids are ingested, they have the potential to reduce anxiety and depression.

 Overall, it is important to eat a proper diet when seeking to keep bipolar disorder in check.
 And this does not mean an exotic diet plan is needed.
 Simple dietary changes such as increasing protein intake can have a tremendously positive impact since protein will increase the production of norepinephrine and dopamine.
 These are neurotransmitters that reduce negative bipolar disorder symptoms.